b3ck/server-bitrate-html/README.md

 ---
 I've added two different variations of this:
-- [StreamElements](https://github.com/b3ck/server-bitrate-html/tree/master/streamelements) to be used as a custom widget in a StreamElements overlay.
+- [StreamElements Widget](https://github.com/b3ck/server-bitrate-html/tree/master/streamelements) - to be used as a custom widget in a StreamElements overlay.
-- [python script](https://github.com/b3ck/server-bitrate-html/tree/master/python) to be used inside of OBS Studio.
+- [OBS Python Script](https://github.com/b3ck/server-bitrate-html/tree/master/python) - to be used inside of OBS Studio.
 ---

 ### Find me on Discord if you need any help: @b3ck